Is Ethical and Sustainable AI Possible?

 What’s more, few legislative guidelines currently exist to help companies use these new tools in more sustainable ways.
 This is especially important as:

-Like so many issues related to technological progress, we need to find a more responsible way forward.
+Like so many issues related to technological progress, we need to find a responsible way forward to achieve more sustainable AI.
 Some of the challenges include:

 1. AI Drives Up Emissions and Energy Use